JeffNeville/ACRB/README.md

     ├── Chapter 6 It's Not All Rainbows and Unicorns.md
     ├── Chapter 7 Winning Hearts and Algorithms.md
     ├── Chapter 8 _ The Conversion Reckoning v2.md
-    └──Chapter 9 The Hybrid Workforce_ When Silicon Meets the Org Chart.md
+    ├── Chapter 9 The Hybrid Workforce_ When Silicon Meets the Org Chart.md
+    └── Chapter 10 Trust in the Age of AI Agents: From Brand Perception to Performance Metrics.md

 ```

 ### Semantic File Naming Convention